Skip to main content

 Cornell University

-Resolving Common Teams Issues
+Resolve Common Teams Issues by Clearing the Cache

 This article applies to: Microsoft Teams

-• The Teams app not launching properly and instead showing a message that says, "We're sorry--we've run into an issue."
+• The Teams app not launching properly and instead showing a message that says, "We're sorry—we've run into an issue."

-• Unable to log in to Teams.
+• Inability to log in to Teams.

-• Unable to find users or Teams.
+• Inability to find users or teams.

-• General Microsoft Teams slowness.
+• General slowness.

 • Profile pictures missing or showing outdated images.

-• Teams status not updating.
+• Status not updating.

 • Background images not showing.

-Clear the Classic Teams Cache on Windows
+Clear the Teams Cache on Windows

 2. Hold the Windows key while pressing the R key.

-4. Click OK
+4. Click OK.

 5. Delete all files and folders in this directory.

-6. Start the new Microsoft Teams app.
+6. Start the Microsoft Teams app.

-Clear the Classic Teams Cache on a Mac
+Clear the Teams Cache on a Mac

 1. Quit Microsoft Teams.

-4. Enter rm -rf ~/Library/Group Containers/UBF8T346G9.com.microsoft.teams and press return on your keyboard.
+rm -rf ~/Library/Group Containers/UBF8T346G9.com.microsoft.teams

 Comments?